No more digging

 Finding and keeping the gardener has been interesting.
 Dad found him through an ad at a local nursery that provides work and raises funds for young people with disabilities.
 The gardener isn’t particularly cheap and he doesn’t turn up consistently.
 But he works hard when he does appear, and he’s trustworthy, which is a major factor in my book.
 It’s a sad fact that there are too many people out there ready to cheat anyone willing to trust them, and older people can be very trusting.

 Dad was fortunate with this lad.
-If he was looking again I think we would definitely find personal recommendations or, failing that, try Checkatrade, as that provides some element of assurance.
+If he was looking again I think we would definitely find personal recommendations or, failing that, try a reputable listings service as that provides some element of assurance.
 There is a local organisation which offers a subscription service to older people for recommendations for people to work around the house, but we’ve had mixed success with that, and it’s not cheap either.

 Getting the gardener in solves several issues for dad.
 He doesn’t have to look out at the garden he’s cherished for 50 years and watch it fade into ruin.
 The expected arrival of the gardener provides some added structure to his week, and it gives him some added human contact.
 That leaves me with less to do, and more time to spend with dad.

 Is there a cherished activity that your parent has had to give up?
 Have you attempted to organise some sort of replacement?
 How do you help them fill the void?
 Let us know with a comment below.